-These columns show the possible payouts under the Company's annual short-term performance-based cash bonus plan.
-The individual performance portion of the annual short-term performance-based cash bonus plan is excluded from the table above.
-Under this plan, Mr. Zubretsky's bonus opportunity is 150% of his base salary; Mr. Tran's bonus opportunity is 100% of his base salary; Mr. Barlow's bonus opportunity is 100% of his base salary; Mr. Woy's bonus opportunity is 70% of his base salary: Mr. Keim's bonus opportunity is 70% of his base salary; and Mr. Russo's bonus opportunity is 70% of his base salary.
-For each of the named executives, 70% of the bonus opportunity related to a pre-tax income performance measure and 30% was subject to the compensation committee's evaluation of each executive's individual performance.
-The target bonus level was based on the achievement of pre-tax income in 2020 that corresponds with the high end of the range of the Company's 2020 preliminary guidance.
-See further discussion regarding these metrics at "Compensation Discussion and
+- \ STI Cash=short-term incentive awards; PSU=performance stock units; RSA=restricted stock awards. - These columns show the possible payouts under the Company's annual short-term performance-based cash bonus plan.
+Under this plan, for fiscal year 2021, Mr. Zubretsky's bonus opportunity was 150% of his base salary; and the bonus opportunity for each of Messrs.
+Keim, Barlow, Woys, and Russo was 100% of such executive's base salary.
+For each of the named executives, 70% of the bonus opportunity related to an adjusted net income performance measure and 30% was subject to the compensation committee's evaluation of each executive's individual performance.
+The target bonus level was based on the achievement of adjusted net income in 2021 that corresponds with the high end of the range of the Company's 2021 preliminary guidance.
+See further discussion regarding these metrics at "Compensation Discussion and Analysis-Elements of Compensation."
+The actual amounts earned and paid to the NEOs under the 2021 plan are presented in the section titled "2021 Summary Compensation Table-Non-Equity Incentive Plan Comp."

-- Analysis-Elements of Compensation."
-The actual amounts earned and paid to the NEOs under the 2020 plan are presented in the "2020 Summary Compensation Table-Non-Equity Incentive Plan Comp." - These columns show the estimated future payouts of PSUs under the awards granted in 2020.
-For each of the NEOs, with respect to the PSUs granted in 2020, the vesting of the PSUs is based entirely on the achievement of a single financial metric: the Company's cumulative net income over the three fiscal years of 2020, 2021, and 2022.
-At the time of grant we believed it would be marginally difficult for the Company to achieve the threshold cumulative net income level, which would result in vesting at the 50% level.
-Further, we believed it would be difficult but achievable to reach the target cumulative net income level, which would result in vesting at the 100% level.
-Finally, at the time of grant we believed it would be possible but not probable to achieve the maximum cumulative net income level, which would result in vesting at the 200% level, which represents the cap on achievement.
-The PSUs will be settled by the issuance of shares of common stock of the Company equal to the number of PSUs as described herein, with all amounts interpolated linearly. - (3) Includes the RSAs granted to NEOs on March 1, 2020.
-These awards are subject to time-based vesting in equal increments over three years on each of March 1, 2021, March 1, 2022, and March 1, 2023.
-Pursuant to Mr. Russo's employment agreement, on April 1, 2020, the Company granted him RSAs.
-These awards are subject to time-based vesting in equal increments over three years on each of April 1, 2021, April 1, 2022 and April 1, 2023. - (4) This column shows the grant date fair value of the PSUs and RSAs.
+- These columns show the estimated future payouts of PSUs under the awards granted in 2021.
+For each of the NEOs, with respect to the PSUs granted in 2021, the vesting of the PSUs is based entirely on the achievement of a single financial metric: the Company's three-year average adjusted earnings per share for each of the three fiscal years 2021, 2022, and 2023.
+The PSUs will be settled by the issuance of shares of common stock of the Company equal to the number of PSUs as described herein, with all amounts interpolated linearly. - (3) Includes the RSAs granted to NEOs on March 1, 2021.
+These awards are subject to time-based vesting in equal increments over three years on each of March 1, 2022, March 1, 2023, and March 1, 2024. - (4) This column shows the grant date fair value of the PSUs and RSAs.
 Generally, the grant date fair value is the amount that the Company expects to expense in its financial statements over the awards' or options' vesting schedule.
+The Company has not recognized expense for the PSUs during the year ended December 31, 2021 as the complete performance conditions have not been determined as of December 31, 2021.